 A decision is based on the preponderance of evidence standard, i.e. "more likely than not to have occurred" standard.
-In other words, the decision maker determines: "is it more likely than not that the respondent violated the University's policy(ies)";
+In other words, the decision maker determines whether it is "more likely than not that the respondent violated System and/or University policy(ies).